mb1511/GenomeWeb/README.md

 	pip install numpy colorcet svgwrite svgutils

-I using Python 2.7.x, the following may also need to be installed:
+If using Python 2.7.x, the following may also need to be installed:

 	pip install future